Why Sak Yant Tattoos are not Free

 When Thai people DO get a Sak Yant for free

-Getting a free Sak Yant does actually occur in Thailand.
+Getting a free Sak Yant can occur in Thailand.
 This happens when a local person from the community has been making donations on a regular basis for years.
-They have in the culture and traditions of the Temple have a karmic positive balance – they have given more to the Temple than they have received and the Monk will provide this service for free.
-However no Thai person from another community expects this and will ask the Monk what is the price of the Sak Yant the Monk feels is appropriate for them.
+They have a karmic positive balance (made enough donations in the past) with the Temple.
+In this situation a local person will receive a Sak Yant for a small donation; However no Thai person from another community expects this and will ask the Monk what is the price of the Sak Yant the Monk feels is appropriate for them.

 Common Misunderstandings of Westerners wanting a Sak Yant

 When a person wants a Sak Yant Tattoo, usually the first and most obvious place they turn to is the internet.
-There are countless YouTube Videos and blog posts from travelers sharing their Sak Yant Experience.
-The problem is that the vast majority of these videos (in the language of those interested) are made by travel bloggers.
+The problem is that the vast majority of these videos are made by travel bloggers.
 And the whole point of making a travel blog is to create an income to support the life of travel.
 We have detailed some of the issues and related myths in the article Sak Yant Myths and Information.

 In a nutshell, travel bloggers make their income from creating as much content as they can, as quickly as they can.
 All to often, rather than research from a local source who can give them accurate information, many bloggers, ‘borrow’ content from other peoples blogs.
 This along with the excellent skills at ranking their articles high in search engines – means that incorrect information is copied and pasted from blog post to blog post.
-The end result is that many people who want to know about the traditional Thai tattoo, come away with incorrect information – including thinking that Sak Yant Tattoos are free.
+The end result is that many people who want to know about the traditional Thai tattoo, come away with incorrect information – including thinking that Sak Yant Tattoos are free or a couple hundred baht.

 Below we have listed a few of the common (incorrect) reasoning that people have come up with and shared online to help you understand why Sak Yant tattoos are not free.
 We do hope that if you read the section above “Why Thai People Pay for a Sak Yant Tattoo” you already have enough knowledge to know instantly why many of the points below are incorrect.
 Although some of the points below are expanded on.